defold/extension-spine/README.md

 * `spine.play_animation()` etc are now synchronous.

 * If a callback is set to `spine.play_animation()` it will now receive _all_ spine events (e.g. foot steps etc)

+## GUI

+* The Lua callbacks have a new signature, to make them more consistent with the game object callbacks

+        local function spine_callback(self, node, event, data)
+            pprint("SPINE CALLBACK", node, event, data)
+        end